cptjuke/jbuilder/README.md

 ```

 Top level arrays can be handled directly.
 Useful for index and other collection actions.
+This also looks extremely useful, to avoid excesive time-loss on indexing
 ``` ruby
 # @comments = @post.comments